RefatIbnAnwar/Currency-converter/README.md

    ```bash
    open trooper-currency-converter.xcworkspace
    ```
-4. Change the API_key with your API Key in AppConstant.swift file
+4. Change the API_key with your API Key in the AppConstant.swift file

    ```swift
    static let apiKey : String = "my_api_key"